-Caulfield Community Health Service (CCHS) is a comprehensive service consisting of centre, community and home based health professional services and health promotion activities to assist people in our community to improve and maintain their health.
+Caulfield Community Health Service (CCHS) consists of centre, community and home-based health professional services and health promotion activities.
+We assist people in our community to improve and maintain their health.

 What we do